 – VP/director of IT operations/CIO

-– Director of IT, network operations/network architect/datacenter infrastructure and planning, network planning, 5G strategy planning, network virtualization, edge computing/MEC strategy and other equivalent roles.
+– Director of IT, network operations/network architect/datacenter infrastructure and planning, network planning, 5G strategy planning, network virtualisation, edge computing/MEC strategy and other equivalent roles.

 We queried decision-makers who are aware of their company’s private 5G wireless networking strategy and implementation plans, deployment plans and security concerns.